yakiradela/yakiradela/README.md

 - [DevOps Microservices Pipeline](https://github.com/yakiradela/devops-microservices-pipline)
 - [Flaskent](https://github.com/yakiradela/Flaskent)

-More projects are available throughout my GitHub and DockerHub repositories.
+You can find more projects on my GitHub and DockerHub profiles.

 ---